Helena Verheyen is a vernacular jazz dancer and costume designer based in Ghent, Belgium.

 Authentic jazz & slow drag

-Helena has been teaching, performing authentic jazz & slow drag since 2010, in Gent, Brussels, Tallinn, Edinburgh, Stockholm, Paris, Zurich, Dundee, Lisbon...
-More to come!
+Helena has been teaching and performing authentic jazz, slow drag, & charleston since 2010, in Gent, Brussels, Tallinn, Edinburgh, Stockholm, Paris, Zurich, Dundee, Lisbon, Athens, Ibiza ...